 I know I wasn’t the only trans woman she helped.
 Jordan saved lives.

 I only saw her perform once, and it was amazing.
 She’s also a great writer.
-I recommend a trip down her rabbit hole.
+I recommend a trip down the rabbit hole.
 Is that gross?
 It sounds gross.

 I look in the mirror and see a person looking back at me every day, a person I didn’t necessarily think I’d ever see.
 I like that person.
 I genuinely like that person.
 I like the way she holds herself.
 I like the confidence you can see behind her muted green eyes.
 She has seen me at my worst and she has seen me at my best.
 She is a person that makes me happy and I am so thrilled I get to spend the rest of my life with her.
 I wish everyone could look into that mirror.